2018 NBA draft: Rounding up news, rumors

 Here's a look at the latest NBA draft news and rumors.

-The NBA draft is a week away with teams scheduled workouts with the top prospects and draft preparations entering its final stages.
+The NBA draft is less than a week away, and teams scheduled workouts with the top prospects and draft preparations are entering its final stages.

-The Phoenix Suns will select first in the June 21 draft barring any trades and are expected to take either Luka Doncic, Deandre Ayton or Marvin Bagley III.
+The Suns will select first on June 21, barring any trades, and are expected to take Deandre Ayton or Marvin Bagley III.

 Here are the latest news and rumors about the 2018 NBA draft.

-• The Memphis Grizzlies, Orlando Magic, Chicago Bulls and Dallas Mavericks all could be looking to move up in the draft.
-(Dallas Morning News)
+• There is buzz around the league that the Hawks are interested in Trae Young.
+(Jeremy Woo, The Crossover)

-• The Lakers are looking to add a pick in the middle of the first round or trade up from the 25th pick into the middle of the first round.
-(The Ringer)
+• Marvin Bagley III is signing a record five-year deal with Puma, which is expected to be the largest rookie shoe deal since Kevin Durant.
+(The Athletic)

-• There is a “growing belief” around the league that the Lakers have made a first-round promise to Maryland's Kevin Huerter.
-(The Crossover)
+• Michael Porter Jr. has been cleared for his second Pro Day evaluation after suffering hip spasms.
+(Shams Charania, Yahoo Sports)